neondatabase/website/content/docs/manage/integrations.md

 ## Revoke integrations

 <Admonition type="note">
 For the [Neon integration with Vercel](https://vercel.com/integrations/neon), revoking an integration prevents the integration from creating database branches for preview deployments.
 It does not remove the integration in Vercel or the Vercel environment variables that contain database connection details.
 To fully remove a Neon-Vercel integration, do so from Vercel.
-For instructions, see [Manage you integration with Vercel](/docs/guides/vercel#manage-your-neon-integration).
+For instructions, see [Manage your integration with Vercel](/docs/guides/vercel#manage-your-neon-integration).
 </Admonition>

 To revoke an integration: